+Academic Year (student

+cohort covered by 2023-24

+specification)

+Module Code 3187

+Module Title Clinical Virology

+Module Organiser(s) Dr David Allen, Victoria Miari

+Faculty Infectious & Tropical Diseases

+FHEQ Level Level 7

+Credit Value CATS: 15

+ECTS: 7.5

-Academic Year (student cohort covered by 2022 22 specification) 2022-23 Module Code 2107 3187 Module Title Clinical Virology Module Organiser(s) Dr David Allen, Victoria Miari Faculty Infectious & Tropical Diseases FHEQ Level Level 7 Credit Value CATS: 15 ECTS: 7.5 HECoS Code 100345:100265:100948 (1:1:1) Term of Delivery Term 2 Mode of Delivery For 2022-23 this module will be delivered by predominantly face-to-face teaching modes.
-Where specific teaching methods (lectures seminars discussion Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered by predominantly face-to-face sessions.
+HECoS Code 100345:100265:100948 (1:1:1)

+Term of Delivery Term 2

+Mode of Delivery For 2023-24 this module will be delivered by predominantly face-to-face teaching modes.

+Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered by predominantly face-to-face sessions.
 There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self-directed study (asynchronous learning), plus face-to-face laboratory classes.

-Mode of Study Full-time Language of Study English Pre-Requisites This module is a natural progression for students who have taken the Bacteriology & Virology module during the autumn term.
+Mode of Study Full-time

+Language of Study English

+Pre-Requisites This module is a natural progression for students who have taken the Bacteriology & Virology module during the autumn term.
 Students who have not taken this module should be aware of the large practical component of this module that builds on areas covered during the Bacteriology & Virology module.
 Students are welcome to contact the MO to discuss the module.

+Accreditation by None

+Professional Statutory
-Accreditation by None Professional Statutory and Regulatory Body Module Cap (Indicative 20 (numbers may be capped due to limitations in facilities or number of students) staffing) Target Audience This module is intended for students who wish to understand the principles of clinical virology and to be introduced to diagnostic laboratory practice and management.
-This module is a natural progression for students who have taken the Bacteriology &

-Virology (3121) module during Term 1 and will complement the Clinical Bacteriology modules in Term 2 - C2 & D2.
-Module Description This module provides a review of the aetiology, pathogenesis, epidemiology, diagnosis, control and therapy of human viral infections of clinical importance.
+and Regulatory Body

+Module Cap (Indicative 20 (numbers may be capped due to limitations in facilities or

+number of students) staffing)

+Target Audience This module is intended for students who wish to understand the principles of clinical virology, in particular with a public health perspective, and to be introduced to principles and practice of diagnostic laboratory practice and management.
+This module is a natural progression for students who have taken the Bacteriology & Virology (3121) module during Term 1 and will complement the Clinical Bacteriology modules in Term 2 - C2 & D2, and Molecular Virology (3140) in Term 2 C2.

+Module Description This module takes a clinical and public health perspective on viral infections.
+Sessions provide a review of the aetiology, pathogenesis and epidemiology of these infections, and further explores contemporary approaches for diagnosis, control and therapy.
+Discussion integrates current public health topics including pandemic preparedness, emerging infections and global eradication.
 Teaching and learning on this module combines lectures, classroom-based learning and laboratory practical teaching.

-Duration 5 weeks at 2.5 days per week Timetabling slot Slot C1 Last Revised (e.g. year changes approved) August 2022
+Duration 5 weeks at 2.5 days per week

+Timetabling slot Slot C1

+Last Revised (e.g. year June 2023

+changes approved)